Showing posts with label squirrels. Show all posts

 The playground area at the Rock Pile & the little girl who was having fun

-I stopped at Visitors Over Look at TVA Dam where I could see the TVA Wilson Dam, the Tennessee River, the Marriott hotel, and the tower.
+I stopped at the Visitors Overlook at TVA Dam, where I could see the TVA Wilson Dam, the Tennessee River, the Marriott hotel, and the tower.

 Tennessee River, Wilson Dam, Tower, and Marriott view from Visitors' Overlook

-I rode across the Wilson Dam Bridge to River Heritage Park where I took a few pictures of Crape Myrtles that were in full bloom.
+I rode across the Wilson Dam Bridge to River Heritage Park, where I took a few pictures of the Crape Myrtles in full bloom.

 Crape Myrtles.